Drew Kirk: Storylines

-Drew comes to Erinsborough to stay with his aunt and he gets a job working for Lou Carpenter (Tom Oliver) at Carpenter Mechanics, replacing Ben Atkins.
+Drew comes to Erinsborough to stay with his aunt and he gets a job working for Lou Carpenter at Carpenter Mechanics, replacing Ben Atkins.
 When Drew mentions that he is keen on growing his own stuff, and that rural people prefer plants to alcohol, Lou becomes suspicious and immediately suspects Drew of growing marijuana.
 However, he discovers Drew is only growing tomato plants.

 Lou and Drew soon become close friends.
 His interest in Libby Kennedy is apparent to several people before Drew realises it, and it was some time before he make a move on Libby.
 Their relationship ends after Libby is critically injured in a motorcycle accident, believing she would never be able to have children.
 They get back together and ultimately have son Ben, although both mother and baby came close to death.

 While Drew and Libby are in Oakey, Drew falls from his horse.
 He later dies in hospital from internal injuries and Libby is devastated.
 During Drew's funeral, Libby places a flower on his coffin and begins to sing "Wild Mountain Thyme", while remembering Drew singing it to her at their wedding the previous year.

 Drew briefly returns as a vision to Stephanie Scully (Carla Bonner) in her dreams to warn her that her cancer is active.